m-henke/phone_lookup/readme.md

 1. Download the repository
 2. Open terminal to downloaded repository (phone_lookup/)
 3. Install dependencies
-    - npm install
+    - `npm install`
-    - pip install requests
+    - `pip install requests`
 4. Create local database:
-      - Download this query using the pre selected fields: https://app.virtuoussoftware.com/Generosity/Query/Editor/5400
+      - Download this query using the pre selected fields: [Virtuous Query](https://app.virtuoussoftware.com/Generosity/Query/Editor/5400)
-      - Move the downloaded csv file to the src/data folder
+      - Move the downloaded csv file to the `src/data` folder
       - Confirm that the headers are in the following order
           - Full Name
           - Individual ID